jaak-peterson/autoware_mini_practice/practice_1/README.md

 ##### Validation
 * build process (`catkin build`) should be without errors
+* `catkin list` - should list your packages, including `practice_1`
-* `rospack list` - should display your packages among a lot of others
+   - `rospack list` - should display your packages among a lot of others - displays all known packages (sourced) available to ROS
 * Here it might be a good idea to commit your changes to github, so they won't be lost.
 Make regular meaningful commits with proper commit message.